sschmitt2/euchreLeague/ProjectPlan.md

 - [ ] Update Trail and Trail report to use trail type and grooming
 - [ ] Update Trail and Trail report tests to be sure they work with the new relationships
 - [ ] Review and incorporate any feedback from Checkpoint 2.
+- [ ] Create league table
+- [ ] Add the league entity (test, dev and prod dbs)
+- [ ] Realize that these daos are repetitive.
+Refactor into a generic dao!
+- [ ] Add update and delete functionality in jsp for user and role
+- [ ] Build the view scores jsp
+- [ ] Build the view schedules and leagues jsp
+- [ ] Create db on AWS
+- [ ] Deploy to AWS for first time
 ### Week 8

 - [ ] Weekly journal entry